apache/bigtop/README.md

 Another common use case for Apache Bigtop is creating / setting up your own Apache Hadoop distribution.
 For details on this, check out the bigtop-deploy/README.md file, which describes how to use the puppet repos to create and setup your VMs.
-There is a current effort underway to create vagrant/docker recipes as well, which will be contained in the bigtop-deploy/ package.
+You can also try out provisioner to quickly get the idea how it works.

 For Developers: Building the entire distribution from scratch
 -------------------------------------------------------------

-Packages have been built for CentOS/RHEL 5 and 6, Fedora 18, SuSE Linux Enterprise 11, OpenSUSE12.2, Ubuntu LTS Lucid and Precise, and Ubuntu Quantal.
+Packages have been built for CentOS, Fedora, OpenSUSE, Ubuntu, and Debian.
 They can probably be built for other platforms as well.
 Some of the binary artifacts might be compatible with other closely related distributions.

 __On all systems, Building Apache Bigtop requires certain set of tools__